ashwinvis/phd-thesis/chapter_01_swe_toy_model.md

 The latter half of the twentieth century presented exciting insights into how energy scales in the atmosphere.
-Several researchers in the 1960s found that large-scale or *synoptic* circulation in the atmosphere, and especially the kinetic energy spectra, behaves differently when compared with well-known theories for three-dimensional (3D) homogeneous and isotropic turbulence by Kolmogorov.
+Several researchers in the 1960s found that large-scale or *synoptic* circulation in the atmosphere and the associated kinetic energy spectra, behaves differently when compared with well-known theories for three-dimensional (3D) homogeneous and isotropic turbulence by Kolmogorov.
 It was identified through observational evidences